Stephanie March

-Stephanie Caroline March Benton (born July 23, 1974) is an American actress.
-She is known for starring as Alexandra Cabot in the crime drama franchise Law & Order, which she played in the NBC series Law & Order: Special Victims Unit (2000–2019) and reprised in other media.
-The role earned her a nomination for the Satellite Award for Best Television Series – Drama.
+Stephanie Caroline March (born July 23, 1974) is an American actress and activist.
+She is known for playing Alexandra Cabot in the NBC crime drama series Law & Order: Special Victims Unit (2000–2018) and its spinoff media.
+She is also recognized for her activism towards abuse victims, education, and women's rights.

-March has appeared in the films Head of State (2003), Mr. & Mrs. Smith (2005), Falling for Grace (2006), The Treatment (2006) and Jesse Stone: Night Passage (2006).
-Following a period of sporadic work, March executive produced and starred in the comedy independent film The Social Ones (2019).
-She played Akira on the superhero series Naomi (2022).
+March has appeared in the films Head of State (2003), Mr. & Mrs. Smith (2005), Falling for Grace (2006), The Treatment (2006), Jesse Stone: Night Passage (2006), Confessions of a Shopaholic (2009), and Origin (2023).
+She also executive produced and starred in the independent film The Social Ones (2019).
+Her continued television roles include Carol Blanton on the Adult Swim miniseries Neon Joe, Werewolf Hunter (2015), Debora Green in the Lifetime film A House on Fire (2021), and Akira on the superhero series Naomi (2022), and Angelica Wyatt in Amazon Prime's miniseries Shelter (2023).

 Early life

 March was born in Dallas, Texas, the daughter of John and Laura March, and has a sister, Charlotte.
 She attended McCulloch Middle School in Highland Park, and Highland Park High School, where Law & Order's Angie Harmon, who played the role of an assistant district attorney on Law & Order, attended concurrently.
 After her parents' divorce, her mother married Robert Derby.

 In 1996, March graduated from Northwestern University, where she was a member of Kappa Alpha Theta sorority.
+At Northwestern University, March played Helena in A Midsummer Night's Dream in Chicago, where she continued to pursue her stage career.